 It was very damaged during the Second World War.

-Its steeple tilted due to a subsidence of the ground is referred to as the “third leaning tower” of Pisa (after the ones on Square of the Miracles and the one of the church of Saint-Nicolas).
+Its steeple tilted due to a subsidence of the ground is referred to as the “third leaning tower” of Pisa (after the ones on Square of the Miracles and the one of the church of Saint-Nicola).
 It has a square base, marble in the lower part, brick in the upper part.

 The facade is divided into two orders.
 The marble portal has a Christ blessing from the early 13th century.
 The upper part is 17th century with its central rose window.